Unreliable Partial Label Learning with Recursive Separation: Experiments

 \subsubsection{Datasets}

 We utilize two commonly employed image datasets, CIFAR-10 and CIFAR-100 \cite{cifar10}, as the basis for synthesizing our UPLL dataset.
-Besides, we also utilize two additional datasets Dermatology and 20Newsgroups from UCI machine learning Repository \cite{asuncion2007uci} to further validate the effectiveness of our proposed method.
+Besides, we also utilize two additional datasets Dermatology and 20Newsgroups from UCI machine learning Repository \cite{Dua:2019} to further validate the effectiveness of our proposed method.
 In our experiments, the datasets are partitioned into training, validation, test set in a 4:1:1 ratio.
 Further elaboration can be found in Appendix A.2.

 Following the confusing strategy in \cite{lv2021robustness}, the ground-truth labels in the raw dataset are corrupted initially and then generate partial labels by the flipping process.
 That is to say, for an instance $x$ with the ground-truth label $y=i, i \in \mathcal{Y}$, it has a fixed probability $1-\mu$ do not make any operation.
 But it has a probability $\kappa$ to flip into $j$, where $j \in \mathcal{Y}, j \neq i, \kappa=\mu / (C-1)$.
 The unreliable label is called $\tilde{y}_i $.
-Next, $\tilde{y}_i $ is deemed as the true label to generate the candidate label set with uniformly partial labeling following \cite{lv2020progressive}.
+Subsequently, $\tilde{y}_i$ is considered as the true label for generating the candidate label set, employing a uniform partial labeling with probability $\eta$ in accordance with the approach presented in \cite{lv2020progressive}, where $\eta$ denotes the partial rate.